Hidden low-discrepancy structures in random point sets: Results

-Regarding the necessary condition, it suffices from the upper bound in \eqref{eq:main_inequality} to show that $A\cdot p_N(b^m) \ge 1$ implies the condition given in the theorem.
-Note that while the events of filling distinct sub-cubes are not independent, they are negatively associated.
+Let us move on to the second claim of the theorem.
+Note that while the events of filling distinct sub-cubes are not independent, they are negatively associated \cite{JP83}.
 Thus, the joint probability is bounded by the product of marginal probabilities: